 Bee and PuppyCat, vol. 1.
 By Natasha Allegri and Garrett Jackson.
 Illus by Natasha Allegri.
 Kaboom!, paper, $14.99, (9781608864874).
 Join Bee, a charmingly clumsy temp worker, and her perpetually grumpy partner Puppycat as they take on jobs across dimensions to earn enough cash for rent and snacks.

 Copperhead, vol. 1: A New Sheriff in Town.
 By Jay Faerber.
-Illus by Scott Godlewski & Ron Riley.
-Image, paper, $9.99, (9781632152213).
+Illus by Scott Godlewski and Ron Riley.
+Image Comics, paper, $9.99, (9781632152213).
 Single mother Clara Bronson is the new sheriff in Copperhead, a grimy mining town on a backwater planet.
 And she’s about to have a rough first day on the job.